wvanderp/awesome-dutch-osint/README.md

 ### 📜 Dutch laws and regulations

-The Dutch government publishes all laws and regulations on the Wettenbank website.
-The website is searchable and has a list of all laws and regulations.
+The Dutch government's Wettenbank website is a treasure trove of all laws and regulations, easily searchable and comprehensive, ensuring you stay well-informed.

 <https://wetten.overheid.nl/>